In-situ Straining of Epitaxial Freestanding Ferroic Films by a MEMS Device: Rotation of ferroelectric domain walls by tensile strain

 The image shown in Fig. \ref{fig:BFO_ptycho} was acquired in the as-transferred configuration, i.e. without any applied strain.
 Upon poling the MEMS device, a tensile strain of varying magnitudes was applied to the BFO lamella.
 At each strain level, gauged as described above from the displacement of the cantilevers, an XLD-ptychography image of the ferroelectric and spin cycloidal configuration of the BFO lamella was acquired.
-While no global changes in either the orientation or the period of the spin cycloid of the BFO lamella were observed, there exist several regions where the mechanical straining leads to ferroelectric domain wall motion.
+While no global changes in either the orientation or the period of the spin cycloid of the BFO lamella were observed, several regions existed where the mechanical straining led to ferroelectric domain wall motion.

 Fig. \ref{fig:cycloid} shows one of the regions where ferroelectric domain wall motion was observed.
 For this domain wall, the motion occurred upon the application of a tensile strain of about 1\%, as shown in Fig. \ref{fig:cycloid}(a).
 The two ferroelectric domains separated by the moving domain wall exhibit both a rotation of the spin cycloid propagation vector and a reduction of the cycloid period, likely indicating a rotation of the coupled ferroelectric polarization direction either towards the strain axis or perpendicular to it.
-Similar changes occur for other ferroelectric domains in the imaged ROI (see Supplementary Information).
+Similar changes occur for other ferroelectric domains in the imaged ROI (see Supplementary Information \cite{suppInfoBFO}).
+A change in the cycloid period was also observed for substrate-bound BFO films when increasing the tensile strain component if compared to the growth conditions on a SrTiO$_3$ substrate \cite{Haykal2020}, indicating that similarities in the behavior of the spin cycloid with increasing tensile strain can be found between substrate-bound and freestanding films.

 Due to the rupturing of the BFO lamella at an applied tensile strain of ca. 2\%, which was likely preceded by permanent plastic deformation, a full verification of the reversibility and reproducibility of the ferroelectric domain wall motion and associated spin cycloid changes could not be carried out.
 Nonetheless, it was still possible to provide a first proof-of-concept of the functionality of the MEMS device described above for the application of large \textit{in-situ} tensile strains in a soft X-ray ptychography imaging experiment.